Markopolo141/FSM-evolve/README.md

 Evolving propensities of finite state machines for analysing dynamics related to evolutionary behaviours

 # status
-at the moment - pretty rough-as-guts and sketchy too ...its working... only just.
+at the moment - pretty rough-as-guts and sketchy too ...it's working... only just.

 # Introduction
-some of the most controversial claims about evolution concern explanations of behaviour generally and particularly-of human behaviour. many of these ideas (or at-least the dynamics behind them) should - if feasible - be demonstrable in a sensibly constructed artificial-life sim. constructing such a simulation isn't particularly easy
+some of the most controversial claims about evolution concern explanations of behaviour generally and particularly of human behaviour. many of these ideas (or at-least the dynamics behind them) should - if feasible - be demonstrable in a sensibly constructed artificial-life sim. constructing such a simulation isn't particularly easy

 # Design
-A population of individuals can be modelled as densities flowing between a finite number of states, where at each state is a number of choices are available to the individuals (which may be common to other states). each choice yields a transmission of density to other states (which may depend on the on the population distribution itself). the genetics of the population are encoded as their propensities to choose one choice over another (ratio between probabilities). after setting up such an arrangement - the simulation is initiated and evolves the genetics to yield the final state densities and transmission rates. from which useful hypothesis may perhaps be inferred.
+A population of individuals can be modelled as densities flowing between a finite number of states.
+At each state there is a number of choices are available to the individuals, which may be common to other states. each choice yields a transmission of density to other states, which may depend on the on the population distribution itself. the 'genetics' of the population are their propensities (ratio between probabilities) towards one choice over another. using the GUI to setup such an arrangement - the simulation is initiated and evolves the genetics to yield the final state densities and transmission rates. from which useful hypotheses may perhaps be inferred.

 # Concepts
 Any artificial life simulation can (in principle) be visualised as being composed of agents, interacting according to constructed rules across a finite (perhaps big) number of states.